joedougherty/learn/nltk_pipelines_and_coroutines/README.md

 I had the two processes open in separate tabs and I was able to what the filtered lines get picked up by `grep` as they were coming in live.

-I'm _certain_ there's more one can do in order to get the gist of coroutines, but this worked for me.
+I'm _certain_ there's more one can do in order to get the gist of coroutines, but this works for me for now.

 ## II.)
 Revisiting the original for loop in _The NLP Article_. ##